mdavidson9/docs.balsamiq.com/content/google-drive/b3/collaborating.md

 date: 2015-07-30T15:52:12-07:00
 title: "Collaborating with Other Users in Real Time"
 menu: "menugoogledrive"
-product: "Mockups for Google Drive"
+product: "Balsamiq Mockups 3 for Google Drive"
 weight: 4
 aliases: /google-drive/collaborating/
 ---

-Mockups for Google Drive supports real-time collaboration between users.
+Balsamiq Mockups 3 for Google Drive supports real-time collaboration between users.
 Just [share](../drive-files/#sharing-via-google-drive) the Mockups file with your collaborators, then have everyone launch the application on the same file.
 Everyone's changes will be shared in real-time with all collaborators.

 ![real-time notification](//media.balsamiq.com/img/support/docs/gdrive/userguide/m4gd_rtc.png)